drone/drone-plugin-index/content/devops-israel/drone-lambda/index.md

 (Considering you are running Drone on AWS)

 `aws_access_key_id`
-AWS access key
+:AWS access key

 `aws_secret_access_key`
-AWS secret key.
+:AWS secret key.
 Access and secret key variables override credentials stored in credential and config files

 `aws_default_region`
-AWS region.
+:AWS region.
 This variable overrides the default region of the in-use profile, if set

 If these are not set, the plugin will use the instance IAM role [ Recommended method ]